 In addition to the engorgement seen with lactogenesis stage II, medical providers and lactation consultants are reporting what appears to be trapped fluid (edema) throughout the mother's body after her baby is born.
 Edema often appears in her face, hands, lower legs, and feet.
 This seems to be especially true if mother is diabetic, had a large volume of I.V. fluids and/or an epidural during labor.
 Lactation consultants are also reporting a peculiar type of swelling in the breasts of some women following an epidural during labor.
 This swelling in the breast makes the areola so firm that the baby cannot compress it for adequate latch-on.
 The only logical conclusion that can be drawn from this anecdotal evidence is: if the rest of the body visibly swells with extra fluid, so do the breasts.
 However, we have no current research to validate this conclusion.
 Women diurese (eliminate excess body fluids) in two or three days, just as the congestion in the breast increases with lactogenesis stage II, making this type swelling a potential barrier to effective breastfeeding.
 In the meantime, cabbage compresses may help with some of this type of swelling.

 Cabbage compresses should always be combined with other treatment routines for engorgement.
 CABBAGE IS NOT RECOMMENDED FOR INDIVIDUALS WHO ARE ALLERGIC TO SULFA* OR CABBAGE.
 (Please see note below regarding sulfa)

 Cabbage compresses should not be used if the skin is broken (i.e., cracked, bleeding or blistered nipples etc....)
 If the skin is broken, place the cabbage leaves around the breast, without covering irritated skin.

 No adverse effects from using cabbage compresses have been reported. ** Some literature suggests that overuse of cabbage compresses can completely “dry up” the mother’s milk supply.
 To date, no one has observed this as a result of cabbage compresses.
-Since they work directly on trapped fluid, it is highly unlikely that cabbage compresses alone will affect milk supply.
+Since they appear to work directly on trapped fluid, it is highly unlikely that cabbage compresses alone can effect milk supply.